chetannn-github/Focus-A-Productivity-Mobile-Launcher-using-React-Native-CLI/README.md

 ## Todos
-1. Fix app drawer UX.
-2. Add Options to each app in app drawer (like hide, rename, appinfo , uninstall etc .)
+1. Add Options to each app in app drawer (like hide, rename, appinfo , uninstall etc .)